ABOUT • VISITOR INFO • PROGRAMS • NEWS • PHASE I • PHASE II • SUPPORT

 About Liu Fang Yuan

-“Flowing fragrance” (liu fang 流芳) refer to the scents of the flowers and trees throughout the year as the seasons turn.
+“Flowing fragrance” (liu fang 流芳) refers to the scents of the flowers and trees throughout the year as the seasons turn.
 The Chinese poet Cao Zhi 曹植 (192-232) first used the phrase in his “Rhapsody on the Luo River Goddess” (“Luo shen fu” 洛神賦) to describe how the fragrance of the flowers trailed in the goddess’s wake.
 The name also serves to echo that of the Ming dynasty painter Li Liufang 李流芳 (1575-1629), one of the late masters of landscape painting.

 In the garden, Chinese architecture and rocks from Lake Tai, placed around the water’s edge, balance native features such as the Californian oaks.
 Sheltering woods were left undisturbed and a man-made lake stands in the same deep spot where once water naturally collected after heavy rains.

 Architectural features both compose views and become an aspect of those views.
 Intricate lattice and shaped doorways frame various scenes and generate anticipation as the garden is slowly revealed.
 Visitors stroll down patterned pathways and across bridges with hand carved decoration.
 Carvings of bamboo, pine, and plum, symbols of fortitude, integrity, and resilience, adorn the ceiling of the “Pavilion of the Three Friends” (San You Ge 三友閣) near a grove where all three of these plants grow.